Troubleshoot your IoT Edge for Linux on Windows device

 You can verify the EFLOW VM status and information by using the Get-EflowVm PowerShell cmdlet.
 If the EFLOW VM is running, the VmPowerState output should be Running.
 Whereas if the VM is stopped, the VmPowerState output is Off.
 To start or stop the EFLOW VM, use the Start-EflowVm and Stop-EflowVm cmdlet.

-Finally, if the VM is Off and you can't start it using the Start-EflowVm cmdlet, there may be several reasons why the VM can't be started.
+If the VM is Off and you can't start it using the Start-EflowVm cmdlet, there can be several reasons why the VM can't start.

 First, the issue could be related to the VM lifecycle management service (WSSDAgent) not running.
 Ensure that the WSSDAgent service is running using the following steps: